cloudposse/terraform-aws-iam-policy/README.md

 > AWS's IAM policy document syntax allows for replacement of policy variables within a statement
 > using `${...}`-style notation, which conflicts with Terraform's interpolation syntax.
 In order to use AWS
 > policy variables with this module, use `&{...}` notation for interpolations that should be processed
 > by AWS rather than by Terraform.
-Nevertheless, any ${...}-style notations that appear in strings passed into
+Nevertheless, any `${...}`-style notations that appear in strings passed into
 > this module (somehow escaping Terraform interpolation earlier) will be passed through to the policy document unchanged.